National Senior Citizens Day – Aug. 21, 2026

 National Senior Citizens Day FAQs

-What is National Senior Citizen Day?
+When is National Senior Citizens Day?

-What is the age of senior citizens?
+What is the average retirement age in the U.S.?

 How to Observe National Senior Citizens Day